skapral/puzzlerbot/README.md

 - *Controlling* - the paragraph which mentions `@puzzlerbot` user.
 Controlling paragraphs are an indicator that the comment represents a puzzle.
 One comment may have any number of controlling paragraphs but only the first will be taken into account.
-Controlling paragraphs are not included to the resulting GitHub issue.
+Controlling paragraphs are not included to the resulting issue.

 - *Title* - the first non-controlling paragraph in a comment.
 One comment may have only one title paragraph.
-This paragraph is used for the GitHub issue's title.
+This paragraph is used for the issue's title.

 - *Description* - rest of the paragraphs.
-They are used as the GitHub issue's description.
+They are used as the issue's description.

 ## License